Minimal models for monomial algebras: Abstract

 \section{Abstract}

 We give, for any monomial algebra $A$, an explicit description of its minimal model, which also provides us with formulas for a canonical $A_\infty$-structure on the Ext-algebra of the trivial $A$-module.
 We do this by exploiting the combinatorics of chains going back to works of Anick, Green, Happel and Zacharia, and the algebraic discrete Morse theory of J\"ollenbeck, Welker and Sk\"oldberg.
+We then show how this result can be used to obtain models for algebras with a chosen Gröbner basis, and briefly outline how to compute some classical homological invariants with it.